-In the summer of 2014 crude oil cost $105 per barrel, it is 2016 now and a barrel of crude oil costs around $40.
-This is a near 60% drop in oil prices over the two years.
+In the summer of 2014 crude oil cost $105 per barrel, it is 2016 now and a barrel of crude oil costs around $40 per barrel.
+This is a near 60% drop in oil prices over the last one and a half years.
 Low crude oil prices are causing many firms to stop production at their oil rigs since the low prices are not even covering operating costs.

 Analysis of the global crude oil market